 Unsplash has VERY beautiful pictures so be prepared to waste at least half an hour just looking through the wonderful images.
 As it is a collection of photographers submissions rather than a stock photo site it doesn’t have the same range as some other sites and the search doesn’t always yield what you are looking for but for inspirational pictures it’s definitely got the edge.

 All images are free to use, even for commercial sites but they do ask that you credit the photographer if possible.
 Due to the site’s increasing popularity there are a number of images that are becoming quite well used so it’s worth having a good rummage around to find things that really suit your brand.
+I recommend skipping past the first page 20 or so results to get to the less used images.

 You can create an account to save your favourites but it’s not necessary to use the site.